pagopa/technology-radar/radar/languages-and-frameworks/esm.md

 3. **Asynchronous by Design**: ESM supports both synchronous and asynchronous module loading, making it more flexible than CommonJS.

-4. **Better Developer Experience**:
-   - Clear dependency declarations at the top of files
-   - Named imports and exports for better code organization
-   - Better IDE support for code navigation and refactoring

 ## Use Cases

 - New JavaScript/TypeScript projects where module organization is important